HomeBest options strategy › QFIN

 Implied volatility

-QFIN is currently trading with high implied volatility, which makes its options expensive — and attractive to sell.
-On the options we scanned that was around 65% implied volatility, and higher implied volatility means richer premiums and wider expected moves.
+QFIN is currently trading with moderate implied volatility, broadly in line with other large-cap stocks.
+On the options we scanned that was around 32% implied volatility, and higher implied volatility means richer premiums and wider expected moves.

 Earnings & IV crush